taiki-e/atomic-maybe-uninit/src/arch/README.md

   - XCH, LAC, LAS, LAT: 8-bit swap,fetch-and-{clear,or,xor} (xmegau family)

 - Operations performed in a situation where all interrupts are disabled.<br>
-  However, pure operations that are not affected by compiler fences (note: the correct interrupt disabling and restoring implementation must imply compiler fences, e.g., asm without nomem/readonly) may be moved out of the critical section by compiler optimizations.
+  However, pure operations that are not affected by compiler fences (Note: the correct interrupt disabling and restoring implementation must imply compiler fences, e.g., asm without nomem/readonly) may be moved out of the critical section by compiler optimizations.